New Flexible Pathways

 Advanced Life Reinsurance

-• Types of Reinsurance Arrangements and Methods: The candidate will understand different types of traditional and advanced reinsurance transactions for life insurance.
+• Types of Reinsurance Arrangements and Methods: Understand different types of traditional and advanced reinsurance transactions for life insurance.

-• Transferring Risk: The candidate will understand the fundamentals of risk transfer between two counterparties.
+• Transferring Risk: Understand the fundamentals of risk transfer between two counterparties.

-• Key Accounting and Regulatory Considerations: The candidate will understand regulatory frameworks for reinsurance transactions across US, Canadian, and global jurisdictions.
+• Key Accounting and Regulatory Considerations: Understand regulatory frameworks for reinsurance transactions across US, Canadian, and global jurisdictions.

 CP 351